 You also won’t have to worry about pointing the mic directly at your mouth, and you’ll be able to move your head and gesticulate without compromising sound quality.

 The Samson Satellite offers you the choice of three different pickup patterns in one microphone!
-This gives you the ability to use one microphone for all of your recording needs.
+This allows you to use one microphone for all your recording needs.

 It also saves you a lot of money as you won’t need to purchase a range of microphones for different purposes.

-Let’s look at each of the pickup patterns available with this microphone below and what each one is best suited for.
+Let’s look at each pickup pattern available with this microphone below and what each one is best suited for.

-A cardioid pickup pattern is also a great choice for outdoor recording as it will prevent any ambient noise from being picked up by the mic.
+A cardioid pickup pattern is also an excellent choice for outdoor recording, as it will prevent any ambient noise from being picked up by the mic.

-If you’ve got a co-host or are interviewing a guest but don’t really have space to set up two microphones, a bidirectional pickup pattern is your best friend.
+A bidirectional pickup pattern is your best friend if you’ve got a co-host or are interviewing a guest but don’t have space to set up two microphones.

-This will focus on sound coming from two different directions, allowing you both to share a microphone comfortably without sacrificing any audio quality.
+The mic will focus on sound coming from two different directions, allowing you to share a microphone comfortably without sacrificing audio quality.